mraznick/owen-wilson-wow-player/README.md

 Post-MVP
 ____________

+- Add more film details
-- Create a game where a random recording plays and the user has to guess the movie it's from
+- Create a game where a random recording plays and the user has to guess the movie it's from.
-- Create categories to browse movies according to year, genre, director, etc.
+- Create a sort method for number of wows, release date, and earliest wow on timestamp

 ____________